-Self-injurious behaviour is any behaviour that results in someone causing physical harm to him or herself.
-Common types of this behaviour shown by people with severe learning disabilities include: eye poking, self-biting, head banging and skin picking.
-People have an increased risk of displaying this type of behaviour if they have:
+Self-injurious behaviour is any behaviour that results in someone causing physical harm to themselves.
+Examples of this behaviour shown by people with severe learning disabilities include: eye poking, self-biting, head banging and skin picking.

 Help with this type of behaviour is usually given by psychologists or behavioural specialists.
 They will try to work out what ‘message’ the person is trying to say and then teach them a better way to ‘say’ it.
 The reasoning behind this is that:

-- Children (or adults) with severe learning disabilities and self-injury have often learnt to ‘use’ their self-injury to communicate with others.
+- Children or adults with severe learning disabilities and self-injury have often learnt that their self-injury communicates things to others.

 - They are not always doing this on purpose.

-- They may have discovered by accident that if, for example, they hit their head, their mother or carer will come over and give them a drink or a cuddle.
+- They may have discovered by accident that if, for example, they hit their head, their carer will come over and give them a drink or attention.

-- The ‘messages’ that self-injury often seems to convey include ‘come here’, ‘go away’, ‘I want a drink’ (or food or a toy), ‘I’m bored’ or ‘I need help’.
+- The ‘messages’ that self-injury often seem to convey include ‘come here’, ‘go away’, ‘I want a something” (e.g. a drink, food or a toy), ‘I’m bored’ or ‘I need help’.

-It is hard to teach better ways to ‘say’ things, when someone has very few language skills.
-Professionals have tried teaching people to use new signs or picture cards to replace self-injury and show their teachers or carers what it is they want.
-This is often the treatment of choice.
+It is possible to teach better ways to ‘say’ things when someone has very few language skills, including teaching children and adults to use new signs or picture cards to replace self-injury and show their carers what it is they want or need.

 What can you do to help?

-Family carers and teachers can do a range of things when a person is showing self-injurious behaviour:
+There is always a reason for the self injurious behaviour.
+Family and paid carers can do a range of things when a person is showing self-injurious behaviour: